VulcanoSoftware/VulcanoCraft-plugin-repository/README.md

 - **Co-Admin** – Manage all plugins and view users
 - **Admin** – Full access including user management and settings

-Meer details over rollen en rechten vind je in `ADMIN_ROLES.md`.
+More details about roles and permissions can be found in `ADMIN_ROLES.md`.

 ---